-CHEM 3233; 3234: ORGANIC CHEMISTRY I, II
+CHEM 3233; 3234: Organic Chemistry I, II

-Prerequisite: General chemistry.
 Not available for credit to students with more than three hours of organic chemistry.
 Principles of organic chemistry based on a mechanistic approach to understanding the relationship of structure to reactivity in organic compounds.